Which European countries have opened their borders before the summer holiday season? - Up News Info

 Almost all countries have their own rules and their own calendar to reopen tourists, both from their EU neighbors and from other countries.

-The EU Commission has called for the reopening of the bloc's internal borders by the end of June.
+The EU Commission has called for the reopening of the bloc's internal borders by June 15.

 But everything is changing rapidly, so here is our updated guide to the border situation in Europe this summer.